LapTQ/IT4343E_OCR/README.md

 The output includes a `.json` file and a demo image (for visualization purpose).
 In addition, we save intermediate result in the [cache](cache) folder for convenience.

-## Workflow
+## Pipeline

-As for the flow of execution, see picture below.
+As for the pipeline of execution, see the picture below.

 ![Flow](imgs/flow.jpg)